Manohar Singh: Biography

-Born in 1938 in a very small village called Kwara near Shimla in Himachal Pradesh, Manohar Singh got his first job in the state government-run Drama Division.
+Born in 1938 in a very small village called Khwara Chowki in Shoghi, Shimla in Himachal Pradesh, Manohar Singh got his first job in the state government-run Drama Division.
 He graduated from National School of Drama (NSD) in 1971, and soon after started directing plays with NSD Repertory Company, starting with Qatl Ki Hawas in 1971.
 Later in 1976 he became the second chief of the NSD Repertory Company and remained so until 1988.
 He was awarded the 1982 Sangeet Natak Akademi Award by Sangeet Natak Akademi, India's National Academy of Music, dance and Drama.

 He is best known for his spectacular performance in the title role of Tughlaq, directed by his mentor Ebrahim Alkazi, the founder of NSD.
 After quitting NSD in the late 80s, he got active in the Delhi theatre scene, doing some memorable plays such as Pagla Raja (King Lear), Himmat Mai (Brecht's Mother Courage), Begum Barve and Nagamandalam (Girish Karnad), with well-known theatre personalities, Amal and Nissar Allana.

 He had a long film and television career that started with the controversial film based on an emergency, Kissa Kursi Ka, that also starred Shabana Azmi.
 He did Govind Nihalani's Party, Mrinal Sen's Ek Din Achanak, Yeh Woh Manzil To Nahin, Rudaali, Mahesh Bhatt directed films - Daddy and Gunaah, and went on to play many powerful roles in over 27 films, including Yash Chopra‘s films such as Chandni and Lamhe.
 His last film was Everybody Says I'm Fine! in 2001.

 He appeared in many successful serials on television including Neena Gupta's Dard and Pal Chhin.

 He died of lung cancer on 14 November 2002, in New Delhi.